lingex/G610Rebuild/README.md

 8.Holding backlight when plug in the usb cable, will run the official firmware.

-9.Using tailing light effect by default, turn off: in main.h : #define TAILING_EFFECT 1 --> #define TAILING_EFFECT 0
+9.Smearing light effect switch by FN + Light

 # flash mapping